Oracle Parallel Execution FAQs

 Wrong result sets with 10g

-Due to the Oracle bug described in note 985118 it is possible that Parallel Executions return a wrong result set.
+Due to the Oracle bug described in SAP document 985118 it is possible that Parallel Executions return a wrong result set.

 Insufficient explain information

 With older SAP releases parallel query is not taken into account in the explain functionality in transaction ST04 or ST05 (see note 723879).
 As a consequence misconceptions and irritations are possible.

 Parallel query can consume significant amounts of shared pool memory for communication purposes.
 Particularly in the case of high values for PARALLEL_MAX_SERVERS and PARALLEL_EXECUTION_MESSAGE_SIZE up to several GB of shared pool memory can be allocated.
 A consequence can be ORA-04031 errors (see note 869006).

 No parallel DML with IOTs

 It is not possible to use parallel DML in combination with (unpartitioned) Index Organized Tables (IOTs).

 5. How is Parallel Execution performed on a technical layer?

 The following processes are used to perform a Parallel Execution: